 They've worked together in the past, but did Shi Wisdom try to sue Drake for unpaid ghostwriting fees?

 There’s a Drake lyric to go along with any situation you could be facing.
 From falling in love, to falling out of love, to making enormous sums of money, a Drake lyric is there for you.
 But what if Drake isn’t the only person who’s behind those lyrics?
-Drake is a rapper who we can empathize with because we can picture him and his struggles so vividly in one complete package.
+Drake is a rapper who we can empathize with, because we can picture him and his struggles so vividly in one complete package.
 This package is sold so well that we forget that he, just like many other artists, often have a team of people constructing these words for them.
 For Drake, one of those people is Toronto singer and songwriter Shi Wisdom.
+Shi is like an incarnation of an angry Lauryn Hill, who seems to always be mad about something.
 You can find Shi on social media promoting her music and other things that she is passionate about, but she is also known for her self-described confrontational in-your-face personality.
 Recently, it was suggested that Shi was the Toronto woman who was allegedly suing Drake for not getting paid for the work she did as a ghostwriter.
 The claims were spread on Twitter, with most of the focus being laid on the fact that a woman could possibly be behind the rapper’s lyrics, instead of the way he handles his business.

 Noisey: Why haven’t you posted even just a simple tweet confirming or denying that this woman being spoken of is you?